-Compare various pages on your website to find out which pages perform the best and worst.
+Compare various pages on your website to determine which pages perform best or worst.
 You should also examine where your visitors come from.
-The referral sources will likely include a mixture of organic searches, social media posts, direct traffic, and paid advertising.
+The referral sources will likely include organic searches, social media posts, direct traffic, and paid advertising.

-Look at the differences between the pages to try to find what sets them apart.
+Look at the differences between the pages to find what separates them.
 You may find that people respond better to a specific category of your artwork or pages that include specific keywords.
-Make changes to the worst-performing webpages based on your findings.
+Make changes to the worst-performing web pages based on your findings.